paraschas/jaws/README.md

     create and start the statistics server

-## ResourcesServer.java
-    listen for requests of resources
-    spawn a worker thread for every incoming request

-## StatisticsServer.java
+## Server.java
-    listen for requests of the statistics page spawn a worker thread for every incoming request
+    listen for requests of resources or the statistics page spawn a worker thread for every incoming request